rtanderson2/quadra-octoprint/README.md

-# Install Octoprint on the Inovato Quadra – Complete Guide!
+# Manually Install Octoprint On Linux – Complete Guide!

+I wrote these instructions specifically for use on the Inovato Quadra.
+But the reality is, any hardware running a flavor of Debian should work just fine.

 ## Assumptions
-- You haven't done anything but plugin your Quadra and turn it on
+- You haven't done anything but plugin your Quadra.
-- You know the IP address of the Quadra
+- You know the IP address of the Quadra (I suggest setting up a reserved IP on your router)
 - This guide covers setting up a USB camera but you can skip that section if you don’t plan on using one

 All of these steps can be completed via the command line via SSH.
 You can even setup wifi via the command line, but you'll need to use your Google-fu to learn how to do that.

 ## Step 1 - The User